A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Abstract

 \section{Abstract}

-The purpose of this article is to prove that the group of homeomorphisms of the circle introduced in \cite{LodhaMoore} is of type $F_{\infty}$.
-This provides the first example of a type $F_{\infty}$ group which is nonamenable and does not contain nonabelian free subgroups.
-We also obtain a \emph{normal form}, or a canonical unique choice of words for the elements of the group.
+We prove that the group of homeomorphisms of the circle introduced by the author with Justin Moore (Groups, Geometry and Dynamics 2015) is of type $F_{\infty}$.
+This makes the group the first example of a type $F_{\infty}$ group which is nonamenable and does not contain nonabelian free subgroups.
+To prove our result we provide a certain generalisation of cube complexes, which we refer to as \emph{cluster complexes}.
+We also obtain a computable \emph{normal form}, or a canonical unique choice of a word for each element of the group.